petkaantonov/bluebird/docs/docs/api/value.md

 Get the fulfillment value of this promise.
 Throws an error if the promise isn't fulfilled - it is a bug to call this method on an unfulfilled promise.

-You should check if this promise is [.isFulfilled()](.) in code paths where it's guaranteed that this promise is fulfilled.
+You should check [.isFulfilled()](.) in code paths where it's not guaranteed that this promise is fulfilled.
 </markdown></div>

 <div id="disqus_thread"></div>